SafetyLight/Presentations/What Goes Wrong/README.md

 - **Date**: March 2024
 - **Location**: on line

+- **Name**: Western Oregon University class of graduating Comp Sci seniors
+- **Date**: June 2025
+- **Location**: Monmouth, Oregon

 ## Comments
 I developed this talk for a client who wanted OWASP Top Ten training for their developers.
+The first version was intended for a company with an appsec background and whose product was written in PHP using Yii.
+The second version picked examples more appropriate for entry level developers.

 ## Contact
 I like to give talks.
 I like giving this talk.
 If you or someone you know might want me to do that, send email to talks (at) safetylight (dot) dev.